bliutwo/leetcode_sols/leetcode_memo.md

 - ~~how to return absolute value of *x*~~ leetcode doesn't have `#include <cstdlib>`
 - convert an int to a string or a string to an int
 - convert a [char to an int](https://stackoverflow.com/questions/5029840/convert-char-to-int-in-c-and-c)
+  - looks like you can't do this on leetcode because you'll get a runtime error

 I'll insert a link to a set of flashcards at some point.